AzumattDev/XRayVision/README.md

 ***
 > # Update Information (Latest listed first)
+> ### v1.3.0
+> - Take in PR on GitHub from Margmas, show ZNetView owner
+> ### v1.2.0
+> - Change a lot of code to provide a more compatible hover.
+> - Toggle option for hover text changed.
+Now, when it's off, the text is completely removed.
+Just hover something and press your hotkey once more.
 > ### v1.1.0
 > - Add Hotkey to toggle hover text.
 Added at the request of Khordus in OdinPlus discord.
 Default is not set.
 Set this yourself.
 > ### v1.0.0/v1.0.1